 3. Maintain eye contact

-It may feel awkward at first, especially if you’re not used to gazing lovingly at your partner, but maintaining eye contact with your spouse during intimate moments can strengthen your bond.
+It may feel awkward at first, especially if you’re not used to gazing lovingly at your partner, but maintaining eye contact with your spouse during intimate moments not only helps you connecting sexually with your partner but also helps to strengthen your bond.

 3. Talk during intercourse